 Not hostile silence.
 Just... absence.
 Two people who had become very good at being in the same room while being completely alone.

-We optimized everything.
+We streamlined everything.
 Our morning routine.
 Our meal prep.
 Our shared calendar.
-We had a system for who feeds the cat and a Notion database for groceries.
+We had a system for who feeds the cat and a shared list for groceries.
 We thought we were winning at partnership.

 What we were actually doing was replacing intimacy with efficiency.

-Somewhere along the way, "How was your day?" became a formality — asked while scrolling, answered in bullet points.
-Our conversations had become standups.
+Somewhere along the way, "How was your day?" became a formality — asked while scrolling, answered in a few words.
+Our conversations had become quick status updates.
 Brief.
-Status-oriented.
-Devoid of anything that might require actual emotional bandwidth.
+Logistical.
+Empty of anything that might require real feeling.

 The thing about optimization is that it works great for systems.
 But relationships aren't systems.
 They're living things.
 And living things need more than efficient data transfer.